-I advocate passive investment management.
-Passive investing involves using diversified investments such as index funds.
-Index funds track a market index such as the S&P 500 and to help maximize your return by keeping expenses low.
+I don’t believe in predicting the future- there is no magic crystal ball for investing.
+I advocate passive investing, which involves using diversified investments such as index funds.
+Index funds track a market index such as the S&P 500.
 Passive management is different from active management, in which asset managers try to beat the returns of the overall market.

 Research has shown that very few active managers are able to beat overall market returns over the long term, and it’s costly to try to do so.
 Actively managed investments frequently come with higher expenses, which reduce your overall return.
 If the annual return is 6% and you pay 1% in expenses, your real return is 5%.
 Expenses have a substantial impact on the total value of your portfolio over time.

-No. Many financial planners won’t work with a client who’s not already very wealthy, but I don’t think that makes sense.
-It’s hard to achieve financial security if you don’t have access to the guidance and resources that will help you get there.
+There is no account minimum.
+Many financial planners won’t work with a client who’s not already very wealthy, but it’s difficult to achieve financial independence if you don’t have access to the guidance and resources that will help you get there.
 Everyone deserves quality, unbiased financial advice, regardless of the size of their investment portfolio.